openstack/ironic/doc/source/admin/troubleshooting.rst

 baremetal nodes known to Ironic, once the executing user supplies the valid password.
 In this case the "admin" account keystone was bootstrapped with.
-As a minor note, you will not be able to have any "OS_*" enviornment variables loaded into your current command shell, including "OS_CLOUD" for this command to be successful.
+As a minor note, you will not be able to have any "OS_*" environment variables loaded into your current command shell, including "OS_CLOUD" for this command to be successful.

 .. code-block:: console